Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

    1. Establishing a Connection.

-      To connect to the Lightstreamer Kafka Connector, a `LightstreamerClient` object is created to connect to the server on http://localhost:8080 and specifies the adapter set as `KafkaConnector`, as [configured](#adapter_confid---kafka-connector-identifier) on the server side through the the `adapters.xml` file.
+      To connect to the Lightstreamer Kafka Connector, a `LightstreamerClient` object is created to connect to the server on http://localhost:8080 and specifies the adapter set `KafkaConnector`, as [configured](#adapter_confid---kafka-connector-identifier) on the server side through the `id` attribute of the _adapters_conf_ root tag in the `adapters.xml` file.

       ```js
       var lsClient = new LightstreamerClient("http://localhost:8080", "KafkaConnector");